thenewdarling/CurseOfStrahd/Session Recaps/2021-12-11 Session 11 - Begin Day 10.md

 Downstairs, [[Nikolai]]'s body continues to be eaten by spiders.
 Varian is stabilised, and Jeremiah animates the skeleton of [[Nikolai]].

-Also, this wasn't noted in previous recaps but Arlo's Lifehunt weapon has been dubbed Wife Hunt. *Magnifique.*
+Also, this wasn't noted in previous recaps but [[Arlo]]'s Lifehunt weapon has been dubbed Wife Hunt. *Magnifique.*

 They successfully end the battle with one pyromancer escaping, and get an occult book.

 Jeremiah leafs through it: "We should collect some blood for this..."
-Arlo lifts the arm he cut off the pyromancer in a salute: "Way ahead of you."
+[[Arlo]] lifts the arm he cut off the pyromancer in a salute: "Way ahead of you."

 They open the box.
 Within the Ethereal Plane, the unconscious Varian sees a blinding light.
 Within the box are the bones of St. Andreal.

-With Varian on Arlo's back, they escape with their quarry.
+With Varian on [[Arlo]]'s back, they escape with their quarry.

 Magda sneaks back up the stairs towards the bathroom again, and unlocks [[Stella]]'s room.
 She locks the door behind her and pockets the key.
 The Cat Currently Known As [[Stella]] sleeps in the bed, and [[Sasha]] floats outside the room.
 Magda is still visibly high off whatever was in that goblet.